uzerpllp/uzerp-docs/How-To/Dashboard.md

 # Dashboard/Home Page

-Create your own dashboard by pulling [uzLETS](uzlets) from every module you have access to.
+Create your own dashboard by pulling [[uzLETS|User Manual/uzLETS]] from every module you have access to.

 Also manage Preferences, Holiday Requests, Expenses and [saved data](mydata).